ckfinder/ckfinder/README.md

 CKFinder is composed of two parts: the client-side part and the server-side connector(s).

-The client-side part is written in JavaScript and is common across all distributions (PHP and ASP.NET, Java in the future), while the server-side parts are different for each language.
+The client-side part is written in JavaScript and is common across all distributions (PHP and ASP.NET), while the server-side parts are different for each language.
 There are thus multiple CKFinder 3 documentation websites available.

 [CKFinder 3 Documentation](http://docs.cksource.com/ckfinder3/)